15 Important Motorcycle Hand Signals For Group Rides

 What Does It Mean When A Biker Sticks His Leg Out?

 If a biker in MotoGP racing sticks his leg out closer toward the ground on the corner, it means he is shifting his center of gravity to balance the motorcycle.
-It increases air resistance, to make it easier to enter a corner, and to prevent an inside overtake by a rival.
-However, if a motorcyclist points his right foot toward the ground, it indicates there is a hazardous road on the right side.

 What Does It Mean When A Biker Puts His Helmet On The Ground?

 If you see a biker has put his helmet on the ground, it’s an international signal that his motorcycle has broken and he needs help.
-If you’re passing nearby and found a biker has put his helmet on the ground, you should come forward and help him.
+If you’re passing nearby and find a biker has put his helmet on the ground, you should come forward and help him.

 Conclusion